About Jessica Suetsugu

 I have worked in a number of mental health and crisis support settings over my career.

-I am particularly passionate about working collaboratively with you to increase your self-confidence and self-compassion.
+I am particularly passionate about working collaboratively with you to increase your self-confidence and self-compassion from a trauma-informed perspective.

-I can utilise multiple therapeutic approaches such as Acceptance-Commitment Therapy (ACT), Assertiveness Training, Cognitive-Behaviour Therapy (CBT), Mindfulness-Based Stress Reduction, and Solution-Focused Therapy.
+I can utilise multiple therapeutic approaches such as Acceptance-Commitment Therapy (ACT), Assertiveness Training, Cognitive-Behaviour Therapy (CBT), Mindfulness-Based Stress Reduction, Solution-Focused Therapy, Trauma-Informed Therapy.

 At the end of the day, I take a person-centred approach.
 These sessions are for you!
 So it’s critical that you feel heard and that your goals and preferences are taken into account.